jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixes a bug with new user profile images not showing correctly

 = 1.0.1 =
 * Fixed a bug where imported instagram times could be set to the future